Jerry Smith (martial artist)

 The regional and world-rated fighters who were with Jerry Smith during his professional training career included: "Big" John Henderson, Grandmaster Kraiguar Smith, John Townes, Ernest "Madman" Russell, Samuel Pace, Gary "Rabbit" Goodman, KC "The Blitz" Jones, James Honest, Jim Echellac, Adam Keels Jr. and Don Parish.
 Along with Jerry Smith, these men defeated several hall of fame fighters including Bill "Superfoot" Wallace.

 In the late 1980s, Jerry Smith founded a martial art training system called "The Five-Level Method", based on his decades of experience as a martial artist.
 Jerry formed his training system around what he learned during his own fighting career and his many years of training professional fighters in the 1970s and 1980s.
 As the Senior Grandmaster of this style, Jerry continues today to train the next generation of students in the martial arts in Sunnyvale, California.

 The concepts and principles in The Five-Level Method were born from Jerry's need to develop a template that assessed a professional athlete's abilities in a combative sport, and then could be used to train those athletes to be professional fighters.
 Jerry wanted to teach young fighters about fighting principles and methods, in order to give them a competitive advantage over their opponents without sacrificing safety.

 The Five-Level Method was also originally known as "Shorin-Do Kenpo".
 That name was based on Jerry's own formal training in Shorin-Ryu, Judo and Kenpo.
 Jerry later changed that name to "Shorin-Ju Kenpo" to give equal weight to his training in Jujitsu.

-Attaining black belts in Shorin-Ryu under Jun Kina in Okinawa, American Kenpo in the Tracy system, and Jujitsu under John Chambers, as well as a brown belt in Judo, gave Jerry Smith the technical foundation for Shorin-Ju Kenpo.
-And engaging in years of competition and personal training with the martial arts fighter Joe Lewis gave Jerry the practical experience for many of the principles on which he based Shorin-Ju Kenpo.
+Jerry Smith attained black belts in Shorin-Ryu under Jun Kina in Okinawa, American Kenpo in the Tracy system, and Jujitsu under John Chambers, along with a brown belt in judo.
+These rankings provided the technical foundation for Shorin-Ju Kenpo.
+He also gained practical experience through years of competition and personal training with martial artist Joe Lewis, which informed many of the system's principles.

 Shorin-Ju Kenpo teaches fighting principles as well as five levels of preparing for self-defense: physical, technical, mechanical, psychological, and academic.
 Physical is about nutrition and conditioning; Technical is about the specific way a technique is performed; Mechanical is about how a technique is executed; Psychological is about your mindset when defending yourself; Academic is about why techniques are valid.

 Shorin-Ju Kenpo uses a combination of sets to build coordination and mechanical proficiency, techniques to provide practical self-defense options and forms to train students on using strikes, blocks, kicks and techniques from any angle.

 Credo of the Five-Level Method/Shorin-Ju Kenpo: "The ultimate goal of The Five-Level Method© is neither victory nor defeat, but the perfection of ones character."